Firstyear/opensuse-proxy-cache/README.md

 Docker containers are configured through environment variables.
 These variables affect the image:

 * `CACHE_LARGE_OBJECTS` - Should we cache large objects like ISO/vm images/boot images?
+* `WONDER_GUARD` - If set to true, will enable a bloom filter that avoids caching of one-hit-wonder items to prevent disk churn
 * `CACHE_SIZE` - Disk size for cache content in bytes.
 Defaults to 16GiB.
 * `CACHE_PATH` - Path where cache content should be stored.
 Defaults to `/tmp/osuse_cache`
 * `BIND_ADDRESS` - Address to listen to.
 Defaults to `[::]:8080`